anticensority/runet-censorship-bypass/README.md

 ## Antizapret

-I've decided to use [Antizapret](http://antizapret.prostovpn.org) proxy servers.
+I've decided to use [Antizapret](http://antizapret.prostovpn.org) proxy servers, which proxy ips from the [the register](https://github.com/zapret-info/z-i) only.
-It has one restriction:
-* Only those IPs are proxied that are in [the register](https://github.com/zapret-info/z-i).

-So, you can proxy any domain only if it has blocked ip.